 Our organisational strategy for 2018 to 2022 underlines our commitment to the development of our physical infrastructure, national network and operational excellence.

-St Patrick’s Mental Health Services is a leading independent, not-for-profit mental health service provider.
-Working from our main location at James’ Street Dublin, and from a number of other centres and clinics in Dublin and around the country, we have developed a strong reputation for the provision of the highest quality mental healthcare.
-Our services are grounded in a human rights, recovery ethos, empowering service users to control and guide their own treatment and mental healthcare.
-We are recognised as a respected advocate for improved understanding of mental health issues at a national level, and for seeking to change stigma and misunderstanding of mental health and the treatment of mental health difficulties.
+St Patrick’s Mental Health Services (SPMHS) is a leading independent, not-for-profit mental health service provider.
+Our services are grounded in human rights, and have a recovery ethos, empowering our service users to guide and control their own mental healthcare.
+We are recognised as a respected advocate for improved understanding of mental health and for seeking to address stigma and misunderstanding of mental health.

 Our objectives are:

 - Promoting mentally healthy living and mental health awareness across the community

 - Advocating for the rights of those who experience mental health difficulties

 - Supporting the investigation into and the enhancement of evidence-based knowledge regarding mental health and mental health difficulties

 - Developing the competencies of those committing to work in mental health and of the organisations providing mental healthcare

 The establishment of The Jonathan Swift Campus for Mentally Healthy Living is at the heart of our strategy.
 This national centre will be the first in the world to provide a full range of mentally healthy living initiatives for the general population.
 These initiatives include research, innovations in technology, advocacy centres and institutes, along with providing comprehensive, recovery-based treatment services for people with mental health difficulties.